wesngu28/rhodesapi/README.md

 ### Notes
 This is a personal project made to both learn how to make an API and get familiar with some TypeScript syntax.
 This was originally wrote in JavaScript but was converted into TypeScript.

 The scraper and operator.json updater does not run on a set interval due to the sheer length of time it takes to scrape 200+ operators with built in delays.
-I chose to include user-based updates based on certain conditions (new operators, operator information going past a certain date) but most likely I will asynchronously update the database manually..
+I chose to include user-based updates based on certain conditions (new operators, operator information going past a certain date) but most likely I will asynchronously update the database manually.

+With this project I began to become more comfortable using TypeScript, as well as using MongoDB for a large amount of data and caching that data with Redis to speed up the queries, especially seeing as the api is remotely hosted on Heroku.
+I also was given exposure to both using Docker and Docker Compose for local development.

+If possible I would have loved to host this somewhere with a better plan than free on Heroku as some problems I have are the cold start, not being able to use the docker-compose, and the lack of a static IP (I looked into the extensions).

+Used Technologies: Visual Studio Code, Javascript, Typescript, Node.JS, Express, MongoDB (Mongoose, Compass, Atlas), Redis, Heroku, Playwright, Cheerio, Docker